MilanStaffehl/TNG-Cluster-paper/README.md

 quickly, you can find some guidance here:

-- **Re-usable code snippets:** You are most likely to find code that you might wish to re-use inside the `library` directory.
+- **Re-usable code snippets:** You are most likely to find code that you might wish to re-use inside the `src.library` directory.
 The modules and packages therein are more or less intuitively named.
 Look for the module/package that closest describes what you are looking for!
 - **Batch scripts for slurm:** Batch scripts for the different tasks are situated in the `scripts` directory.
-Consult the [ROADMAP](./ROADMAP.md) to find out what job you are looking for and then select the correspond subdir of `scripts`.
+Consult the [Milestones](#milestones) to find out what job you are looking for and then select the corresponding subdir of `scripts`.
 Here you will then find the scripts in the `batch` directory.
+  Note that outside of the MPIA Vera cluster, you will most likely have to adapt the scripts to your clusters environment.
 - **Scripts to reproduce plots:** Use the Python scripts under `scripts`.
-  Consult the [ROADMAP](./ROADMAP.md) to find out which of the subdirectories you need to look into.
+  Consult the [Milestones](#milestones) to find out which of the subdirectories you need to look into.
 All the Python scripts in `scripts` have a CLI, so to find out how to use them, simply run `python <script name>.py -h`.
 - **Code for topic X:** If you are looking for code (or output) of a specific